sanjudd/sanjudd/README.md

 - 👋 Hi, I’m Sanjay Dhandare
 - 👀 I’m interested in learning technical and logical things
 - 🌱 I’m currently learning Atlassian Jira and Automation
-- 💞️ I’m looking to collaborate on Atlassian Prodcuts Design
+- 💞️ I’m looking to collaborate on Atlassian Products Design
 - 📫 You can reach out to me : dhandaresanjay@gmail.com

 <!---